panzerdp/dmitripavlutin.com/posts/011-declare-function/index.md

 ```
 [Open the demo.](https://jsfiddle.net/dmitri_pavlutin/dyvgnL82/)

-Remember that functions **almost never** should be declared using `new Function()`.
+Remember that functions **seldom** should be declared using `new Function()`.
 Because the function body is evaluated on runtime, this approach inherits many `eval()` usage [problems](http://stackoverflow.com/a/86580/1894471): security risks, harder debugging, no way to apply engine optimizations, no editor auto-complete.

-## 7. At the end, which way is better?
+## 7. In the end, which way is better?

 There is no winner or loser.
-The decision which declaration type to choose depends on the situation.
+The decision of which declaration type to choose depends on the situation.

 There are some rules however that you may follow in common situations.